kianjad/Crypto-Price-Prediction/README.md

 ## Key Design Decisions

-**OTM-only options for vol surface fitting:** Deep ITM options have wide bid-ask spreads and low liquidity.
-Using only OTM calls (above spot) and OTM puts (below spot) gives a cleaner, more reliable vol smile to differentiate.

 **Spline smoothing parameter:** The smoothing factor `s = len(strikes) * 0.001` balances capturing the smile shape without overfitting to noisy quotes.
 The RND is sensitive to this — too stiff loses the smile, too loose introduces oscillation artifacts in the tails.

 **Normalization:** The raw second derivative is normalized to integrate to 1 over the strike range, making the densities directly comparable across expiries and assets.

-**Live spot price:** Spot is fetched from Deribit's `get_index_price` endpoint at runtime so the density and annotations always reflect current market conditions.
+**Live current price:** Current price is fetched from Deribit's `get_index_price` endpoint at runtime so the density and annotations always reflect current market conditions.

 ---